Theo-HENAFF/Pizzeria_app_ionic4/README.md

 4. Download and install NodeJS https://nodejs.org/en/.

 ### To run the app :
-1. Clone the repository
+1. Clone the git
-2. In the your local app repository run to install dependencies
+2. In your local app repository run the following command in a linux shell or a windows command terminal to install dependencies
 ```sh
 npm install
 ```